orbitalquark/textadept/doc/manual.md

 ### Code Folding

 Textadept can temporarily hide blocks of code in supported languages.
 Markers in the margin to the left of code denote fold points.
+Clicking on those markers toggles folding.
 You can toggle folding for the current block via `Ctrl+*` on Windows, Linux, and BSD, `⌘*` on macOS, and `M-*` in the terminal version.
-You can also click on folding markers in the margin in order to toggle folding.

 ![Folding](images/folding.png)